A Statistical View of Column Subset Selection: Applications

 We provide the results from our simulations in \Cref{fig:model_selec_sim}.
 As expected, our method under selects when the signal size is too small.
-In these cases the covariance looks reasonably diagonal to begin with, so it is difficult to gauge whether more variables are needed to achieve a diagonal residual covariance.
+In these cases, the covariance looks reasonably diagonal to begin with, so it is difficult to gauge whether more variables are needed to achieve a diagonal residual covariance.
 For reasonable to large signal sizes the procedure typically suggests selecting 20 or 21 variables, and it seldom suggests selecting more than 22.
-In these settings, selected subset $\hat{S}$ is almost always a superset of the population subset $S$.
-The results when the unique factors are non-Gaussian versus Gaussian look nearly identical, suggesting that our procedure has reasonable small sample performance even when the unique factors are highly non-Gaussian.
+In these settings, the selected subset $\hat{S}$ is almost always a superset of the population subset $S$.
+The results when the unique factors are non-Gaussian versus Gaussian look nearly identical, suggesting that our procedure has reasonable finite sample performance even when the unique factors are highly non-Gaussian and $n$ is not much larger than $p$.